Home Music Biography Physics

 Performance notes

 Should this music be performed in places and times where the references are unknown, obscure, or irrelevant to the audience and musicians, the texts may be changed to be more applicable to the local situation.
-I intend to make a version of this piece for narrator and orchestra.
+Right after completing this chamber work, I orchestrated it as Symphony No. 3: Protest Poems for narrator and orchestra.

 Cover art; anti-fascist poster by John Heartfield, Germany early 1930’s